Daisuke Matsuzaka: 1998 draft

 In his first professional season in 1999, Matsuzaka had 16 wins and five losses as the team ace, and was voted Rookie of the Year.
 Another rookie pitcher in the rival Central League, Koji Uehara, also won the same honor with a 20-win season.
 Together, they would come to represent their respective leagues as dominant starting pitchers for seasons to come.

 In 2000, Matsuzaka had 14 wins and 7 losses.
 He had 15 wins and 15 losses in his 2001 season and won the Eiji Sawamura Award.

 Matsuzaka spent a considerable portion of his 2002 season on the disabled list, which did not count toward his service time.
 He was not able to regain his pitching form in the 2002 Japan Series, when the Lions faced the Yomiuri Giants.
 In Game 1 at Tokyo Dome, where the designated hitter rule is not allowed, Matsuzaka batted 7th in the lineup to take advantage of his above-average hitting for a pitcher.
 However, not only did Matsuzaka not fare well at the plate in this game, but he also helped the Giants to a rout by giving up two key home runs.
-One was to extremely popular Giants first baseman Kazuhiro Kiyohara, who hit a middle-of-the-plate Matsuzaka fastball off one of the billboards at the back of the left field stands (That footage can be seen in the external links section).
+One was to extremely popular Giants first baseman Kazuhiro Kiyohara, who hit a middle-of-the-plate Matsuzaka fastball off one of the billboards at the back of the left field stands.
 Matsuzaka would give up another key RBI to Kiyohara in game 4 in relief, as the Lions were meekly swept by the Giants in the series.

 In 2003, Matsuzaka logged 16 wins and 7 losses.
 He easily won the Pacific League ERA title with a 2.83 mark.
 Matsuzaka used to play for Japan's National Baseball Team, and pitched against South Korea.

 He was selected for the NPB All-Star Game in 1999, 2000, 2001, 2004, 2005, 2006.
 He was voted MVP of the 2004 game.